aws-samples/shopfloor-connectivity/docs/targets/aws-timestream.md

 # AWS Timestream Target

-AwsSTimestreamTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to a Timestream table.
+AwsSTimestreamTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending data to a Timestream table.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-TIMESTREAM"</strong>
 <p>Requires IAM timestream:WriteRecords permission for the configures table as well timestream:DescribeEndpoints</p>